 Finding the right method, and staying consistent may seem to conflict each other at times.
 Here’s my advice.
 If you’re trying a new sleep training technique, such as my ‘Stay in the room method’, stick with it for at least one whole week for both naps and bed time.
 If you’re sleep training a toddler, you may even need to give it two to three weeks!
 If, at the end of the week your little one hasn’t shown any improvements and is resisting your efforts, we will talk about switching methods to my ‘leave and check’ method.

 It can be hard for parents to stay consistent with sleep training when you’re doing it alone.
-But, here’s the good news… when you employ me as your Sleep Consultant, you’ll never feel alone.
+Here’s the good news… when you work with me and the Sleep Right Tonight program, you’ll never feel alone.
 I will be there to support you and guide you through every step of sleep training your little one.
 I’ll encourage you and prepare you for what to expect both day and night for the duration of your package.
-You don’t need to struggle and go it alone with sleep training.
-Go on, contact me now.
-It may just be one of the best decision you’ll ever make.
+Sleep training doesn't have to be a struggle: you can your family could be sleeping soundly before you know it.